 This route takes you through the three attractive market towns of Kendal, Sedbergh and Kirkby Lonsdale.

 Walk along the river, enjoy a cuppa at Farrer’s Tea & Coffee shop Est.1819.
-There is more than enough to keep you entertained all day, but if you can drag yourself away you’ll be treated to remarkable views.
+There is more than enough to keep you entertained all day, but if you can drag yourself

 With plenty of small independent shops, local pubs and riverside walks to enjoy.
 Pop into the Bath House boutique shop for delightful fragrances or sample a locally brewed pint at the Kirkby Lonsdale Brewery.